piclas-framework/piclas/docs/documentation/userguide/features-and-models/drift-diffusion.md

 **The First-Order Fluid Model**

 The first-order-fluid model is derived from the Boltzmann equation.
-Continuity and the balance of momentum equations are used and the set is truncated at the momentum balance equation.
+Continuity and the balance of momentum equations are used and the set is truncated at the momentum balance equation [3].

 $$